metamath/lamp-guide/docs/index.md

 A valid proof must have at least one step (the *goal*).
 Each step has a collection of information, such as its *label* (to identify it),
-*step type*, *justification* (if any), and *statement* (typically beginning with `|- ...`).
+*step type* (is it a hypothesis or provable statement?), *justification* (if any), and *statement*
+(typically beginning with `|- ...`).
 In a completed proof, each step must be a hypothesis or justified to be true.
-The statement is very important, so informally we will sometimes use the term "statement" to refer to a whole step.
-Note that the current version of the tool uses "statement" in cases where "step" is intended;
-we'll sometimes use phrases like "statement/step" to clarify this.
-A step label is also sometimes called a step id or step name.
+A step label is sometimes informally called a step id or step name.
+The tool UI sometimes says "statement" when it means "step".
+To make things clearer, we'll add a "‡" symbol after the word "statement" or "statements" when we really mean "step" or "steps", so that the words we show are consistent with the UI.

 Now that we've had a brief introduction to the metamath-lamp user interface, let's decide how to use it to create our proof.